inmindos/thinking-flaws/Confabulation.md

 ### Cause

-Most known cases of confabulation are symptomatic of brain damage or dementias, such as aneurysm, Alzheimer's disease,etc.
+Most known cases of confabulation are symptomatic of brain damage or dementias, such as aneurysm, Alzheimer's disease, etc.

 ### Consequences